Why Your Gums Still Bleed Even After Normal Dental Cleanings

 • Improving oral hygiene: Ensuring that you practice good oral hygiene is essential for combating bad breath and dry mouth.
 This includes brushing your teeth at least twice a day, flossing daily, and using a fluoride-containing toothpaste.
 Regular dental cleanings and checkups can also help keep your mouth clean and healthy.

 • Addressing underlying dental issues: If your bad breath or dry mouth is caused by an oral infection, tooth decay, or gum disease, it is crucial to seek treatment from a dental professional.
-At Pinnacle Center – Dental Implants & Periodontics, our team is experienced in diagnosing and treating a wide range of dental issues, ensuring that you receive the appropriate care to restore your oral health.
+At Pinnacle Center Dental Implants and Periodontics, our team is experienced in diagnosing and treating a wide range of dental issues, ensuring that you receive the appropriate care to restore your oral health.

 • Using specialized products: There are many over-the-counter products available that can help alleviate the symptoms of bad breath and dry mouth.
 These include mouthwashes specifically designed to target odor-causing bacteria, as well as saliva substitutes and oral moisturizers to help combat dry mouth.
 It is essential to consult with us before using these products to ensure they are appropriate for your specific needs.